 Easy Clean, made by Pestell Pet Products, is dirt cheap at 29 cents a pound, though you’ll probably need to use more of Easy Clean than you do with your regular brand.
 Buyers say it’s remarkably odor free, thanks in no small part to the added baking soda.

 A former veterinary hospital employee says the usual store brands “can’t compare to the odor control and clumping quality of this litter.”
 Another buyer agrees, saying, “Pestell’s clumping litter with baking soda works much better to absorb the odor, and again, it’s much cheaper.”

 Best Cat Litter for Odor Control

 And now… the winner.
-Based on dozens of excellent reviews and reports from satisfied customers, Ever Clean Extra-Strength Cat Litter (the first one we examined) is the clear winner in odor control.
+Based on dozens of excellent reviews and reports from satisfied customers, Ever Clean Extra Strength Cat Litter (aff) is the clear winner in odor control.
 Give it a try, and let me know what you think.

 Combine Ever Clean with a stink-free litter box spray, and you have a winning formula for a bathroom station that practically smells like daisies.
 Then again, a guy like me — who’s not so great at regular cleanings — can probably afford to shell out some cash for an automatic cat litter box that cleans itself.

 Top photo: eviltomthai/Flickr